 A revealing look into how someone so young becomes a warrior and Patriot.
-Elon Perry joined the Israel Defense Forces as a teenager in 1975–one of many young Israelis who reluctantly entered military service in an adult war–and was enrolled in an elite commando unit of the decorated Golani Brigade.
-Covering 28 years of compulsory reserve duty through the 1976 Operation Entebbe, the 1982 Lebanon War, antiterrorism operations and the ongoing Israeli-Palestinian conflict, his frank, reflective memoir describes the grueling Golani training regime–described by many as Mission Impossible–and contrasts the exhilaration of high-risk operations in enemy territory with a disdain for war, its moral dilemmas and its victories.
+Elon Perry joined the Israel Defense Forces –one of many young Israelis who reluctantly entered military service in an adult war–and was enrolled in an elite commando unit of the decorated Golani Brigade.
+Covering 28 years of compulsory reserve duty through the Lebanon War, antiterrorism operations and the ongoing Israeli-Palestinian conflict, his frank, reflective memoir describes the grueling Golani training regime–described by many as Mission Impossible–and contrasts the exhilaration of high-risk operations in enemy territory with a disdain for war, its moral dilemmas and its victories.
 Fantastic read!

 Professor Steven Greenblatt, Harvard University

 A memoir of a commando fighter in the Israel Defense Forces